Comp-coder-4/Superstore-Profit-Analysis/00_README.md

 - Creating_tables.sql file shows the code I used to create empty tables in SSMS

+## Note
+In the Sales table, 'Discount' column doesn't indicate if it's a discount on individual product items or a discount on the whole order.
+I explored the table and sorted by discount in descending order.
+Many orders had a discount greater than 50%, so it seems that these items were in clearance.
+In a real-world scenario, I would check with stakeholders, but for this analysis, for this reason, I assume it indicates the discount on a each individual product item.
 ___________
 This project is a continuation of what I completed as part of Vivek P.'s "Real-World SQL Projects: Hands-On Case Studies" course and my own ideas.
 I gave the project a business problem and business context.